Fr0sk/ESOF-DuckDuckGo-Android-App/ESOF-docs/Contributions.md

 ## Contributions (in alphabetical order):

 Filipe Coelho ( @Fr0sk ) has contributed in:
+* Software Testability and Reviews
 * Identify a new bug and correct a bug
+* Bug Report

 Luís Cruz ( @Luis-bcruz ) has contributed in:
+* Introduction of verification and validation
+* Test Statistics and analytics.

 Shivam Agrawal ( @shivam-agr ) has contributed in:

 Vinicius Ferretti ( @ViniciusFerretti ) has contributed in:
+* Software Testability and Reviews